 Let’s Get to It

-Right now, it doesn’t matter where you’ve been, what you’ve achieved, and how you’ve struggled.
+It doesn’t matter where you’ve been, what you’ve achieved, and how you’ve struggled.
 I’m not here to judge your performance.
 I’m here for what comes next.

 What does it look like to turn over that new leaf?
 Start with some of these questions: